openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The goal is to select one from all potentially applicable methods.

 As there is more than one applicable method, the *most specific* method must be selected.

-The method selection process is described below:
+The method selection process is as follows:

 .. index::
    method selection